nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 <script src="https://cdn.example.com/script.js" integrity="sha384-abc123..." crossorigin="anonymous"></script>
 ```

 In this example, the `integrity` attribute includes the hash of the file.
-This ensures the resource has not been altered
+This ensures the resource is unaltered, adding
-and adds a layer of protection for external scripts that your site depends on.
+an extra layer of protection for external scripts your site relies on.

 ### Content Security Policy (CSP)

-Content Security Policy (CSP) complements SRI by specifying which sources are permitted to load resources such as
+Content Security Policy (CSP) allows you to define which sources are permitted to load resources such as scripts,
-scripts, styles, and images.
-This reduces the risk of code injection by blocking unauthorized content from running on
+styles, and images.
+This reduces the risk of code injection by blocking unauthorized content from running on your site.
-your site.

-Using both CSP and SRI together enhances security, as CSP controls where resources can be loaded from while SRI verifies
-their integrity.
-According to the [OWASP CSP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#defense-in-depth):

-> Even on a fully static website, which does not accept any user input, a CSP can be used to enforce the use of
-  Subresource Integrity (SRI).
-This can help prevent malicious code from being loaded on the website if one of the
-  third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

 Here is an example of a CSP that restricts script loading to the same domain and a trusted CDN: